Multiple POV storytelling has a bad rap.

 Points taken.

 But let’s say you’re a fantasy writer who is (like me) hopelessly attracted to this kind of complexity.
-Maybe you admire Martin’s Song of Ice and Fire, or Rothfuss’s Kingkiller Chronicles, or maybe Larke’s Stormlords.
+Maybe you admire Martin’s A Song of Ice and Fire, or Rothfuss’s Kingkiller Chronicles, or maybe Larke’s Stormlords.
 Each series (and many others!) uses multiple POV differently.
 Each has merits and foibles.
 And each inspires a sharp audience reaction—either adoration or dislike—in part for its perspective choices.

 Multiple POV writing, then, is not for the faint of heart.